ClimbingAl/HqdmPatterns/docs/fundamental_elements/order.md

 --8<-- "orderEventsNodeEdgeGraph.mermaid"

+Other topics to expand upon include:

-Additional aspects of oder; sequences, lists, ordered pairs and tuples.
+- Additional aspects of oder; sequences, lists, ordered pairs and tuples.
-__To Be Completed.
-Advanced topic for the extension of HQDM to address multidimensional_objects, using 15926-2 as an example__
+- Advanced topic for the extension of HQDM to address `multidimensional_objects` (although this name for them may be sub-optimal), using 15926-2 as an example.